Fact-checked

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The anti-neoplastic preparation Paclitaxel-jen is used as a part of chemotherapy for cancer processes in the ovaries, in the mammary glands, with non-small cell lung cancer in Kaposi's sarcoma in HIV-infected patients.
+The antineoplastic drug Paclitaxel-gen is used as part of chemotherapy for cancer processes in the ovaries, mammary glands, non-small cell lung cancer, and Kaposi's sarcoma in HIV-infected patients.

 Release form

-The antineoplastic agent Paclitaxel-jen is made in the form of an injection solution for intravenous infusions.
+The antineoplastic drug Paclitaxel-gen is produced as an injection solution for intravenous infusion.

-The preparation is represented by the active ingredient paclitaxel, the content of which in 1 ml is 6 mg.
+The drug is represented by the active ingredient paclitaxel, the content of which in 1 ml is 6 mg.

 Pharmacodynamics

-The medication is considered a typical representative of antimitotic cytostatic antitumor drugs.
-Its principle of therapeutic effect is related to interference in the process of cell division.
-Paclitaxel-jen antivizes collection of microtubes from tubulin dimers, normalizes current processes and inhibits depolymerization, frustrating the balance of dimers and polymers on the side of the latter.
+The drug is considered a typical representative of antimitotic cytostatic antitumor drugs.
+Its principle of therapeutic action is related to interference in the process of cell division.
+Paclitaxel-gene antivises the collection of microtubes from tubulin dimers, normalizes current processes and inhibits depolymerization, upsetting the balance of dimers and polymers on the side of the latter.

-Paclitaxel-jen is involved in the induction of the formation of abnormal microtube gathers throughout the cell cycle, and also provokes the formation of multiple "radiant" microtubes in the mitotic period, which causes a halt in the life cycle in the G² phase or M phase.
+Paclitaxel-gen is involved in the induction of abnormal microtubule assembly formation throughout the cell cycle and also induces the formation of multiple "radial" microtubules during the mitotic period, which causes the cell cycle to arrest in the G² or M phase.

-As a result of the effects of Paclitaxel-jen, the formation of the spindle of mitosis is triggered.
-The tumor cell ceases to divide, the skeleton of the cell and its mobility, the processes of intracellular motion and the transmembral transfer of impulses are broken, which together leads to the death of the cancer cell.
+As a result of the action of Paclitaxel-gen, the formation of the mitotic spindle is launched.
+The tumor cell stops dividing, the cell skeleton and its mobility are disrupted, the processes of intracellular movement and transmembral transmission of impulses, which together leads to the death of the cancer cell.

 Pharmacokinetics

-Kinetic features of paclitaxel-jen were investigated with a three-hour intravenous infusion of a solution in an amount of 135-175 mg per m².
+The kinetic properties of Paclitaxel-gen were studied using a three-hour intravenous infusion of a solution in an amount of 135-175 mg/m².

 The average distribution volume was 198-688 liters per m².
-The content of the active ingredient in the bloodstream is reduced according to a two-phase curve.
-Increasing the dosage leads to the development of nonlinear dependence.
+The content of the active ingredient in the bloodstream decreases according to a two-phase curve.
+Increasing the dosage leads to the development of a non-linear dependence.

-Increasing the dosage by 30% leads to an increase in the limiting concentration and AUC by 75% and 81%, respectively.
+An increase in dosage by 30% results in an increase in maximum concentration and AUC by 75% and 81%, respectively.

 Repeated multiple infusions do not cause accumulation of the active ingredient.

-Premedication with cimetidine, ranitidine, dexamethasone, diphenhydramine has no effect on the association of the active ingredient with proteins.
+Premedication with cimetidine, ranitidine, dexamethasone, diphenhydramine does not affect the binding of the active ingredient to proteins.

-Metabolic processes have not been studied enough, but it is known that biological transformation reactions occur in the liver with the formation of hydroxylinic end products.
-The half-life of the active substance occurs within 3-52.7 hours, with an average clearance of 11.6-24 liters per hour per m².
+Metabolic processes have not been sufficiently studied, but it is known that biological transformation reactions occur in the liver with the formation of hydroxyline end products.
+The half-life of the active substance occurs within 3-52.7 hours, with an average clearance rate of 11.6-24 l per hour per m².

 Dosing and administration

-Before infusion Paclitaxel-jen solution is diluted in 5% glucose or saline solution, containing 0.3-1.2 mg of paclitaxel in 1 ml.
+Before infusion, Paclitaxel-gen solution is diluted in 5% glucose or saline, containing 0.3-1.2 mg of paclitaxel in 1 ml.

-The usual dosage of Paclitaxel-jen is 175 mg per m²: a 3-hour infusion once every three weeks (if the platelet count in the bloodstream is equal to or above 100,000, and the absolute neutrophil count is equal to or above 1500 per mm3, in other situations, measures postpone until recovery of blood counts).
-If at the initial stage of treatment the patient experiences severe neutropenia (absolute neutrophil count below 500 per mm3) for a week or more, or neutropenia occurs against the background of infections, the dosage of Paclitaxel-jen is reduced by 20%.
+The usual dosage of Paclitaxel-gen is 175 mg/m²: 3-hour infusion once every three weeks (if the platelet count in the bloodstream is 100,000 or higher and the absolute neutrophil count is 1,500/mm³ or higher; in other situations, treatment is postponed until blood counts are restored).
+If at the initial stage of treatment the patient develops severe neutropenia (absolute neutrophil count below 500/mm³) for a week or more, or neutropenia occurs against the background of infections, the dosage of Paclitaxel-gen is reduced by 20%.

-Prior to the treatment of Paclitaxel-jen, patients are prescribed premedication, which includes the use of:
+Before starting treatment with Paclitaxel-gen, patients are prescribed premedication, which includes the use of:

-• antihistamines (for example, 50 mg of diphenhydramine intravenously-jetwise for half an hour before the infusion of paclitaxel);
+• antihistamines (for example, 50 mg diphenhydramine intravenously by jet stream half an hour before the infusion of paclitaxel);

-• drugs-blockers of h²-histamine receptors (for example, 300 mg of cimetidine or 50 mg of ranitidine intravenously half an hour before the infusion of paclitaxel).
+• h2-histamine receptor blocking drugs (eg, 300 mg cimetidine or 50 mg ranitidine intravenously half an hour before paclitaxel infusion).

-The infusion of Paclitaxel-jen is carried out using a membrane filter integrated in the infusion system with cells no wider than 0.22 μm.
-The system should not use parts made of polyvinyl chloride.
+Infusion of Paclitaxel-gene is carried out using a membrane filter with cells no wider than 0.22 µm built into the infusion system.
+The system should not contain any parts made of polyvinyl chloride.

-Treatment of paclitaxel-jen and periods of pregnancy and breastfeeding are incompatible.
+Treatment with Paclitaxel-gen and periods of pregnancy and breastfeeding are incompatible.

 Contraindications

-• with a tendency to hypersensitivity to the drug;
+• if you have a tendency to hypersensitivity to the drug;

 • pregnant and lactating patients.

-Infusion solution Paclitaxel-jen in a standard dosage and with a competent infusion usually does not cause side effects.
-Toxic effect can be manifested by oppression of the hematopoietic function.
-Neutrophilia is found around 8-11 days, and on day 22 the neutrophil count is normalized.
-Significant neutropenia is found in 27% of patients: it is short-lived and does not lead to the appearance of infectious complications.
-Only in 1% of cases the duration of a significant degree of neutropenia of the fourth degree is more than one week.
+Infusion solution Paclitaxel-gen in standard dosage and with proper infusion usually does not cause side effects.
+Toxic effect can be manifested by suppression of hematopoietic function.
+Neutrophilia is detected approximately by 8-11 days, and on the 22nd day the number of neutrophils is normalized.
+Significant neutropenia is detected in 27% of patients: it is short-term and does not lead to infectious complications.
+Only in 1% of cases the duration of significant neutropenia of the fourth degree is more than one week.

-The emergence of complex cases of thrombocytopenia and anemia is found in patients with low hematopoietic reserves (with multiple bone metastases, frequent chemotherapeutic courses).
+The occurrence of complex cases of thrombocytopenia and anemia is detected in patients with reduced hematopoietic reserves (with multiple bone metastases, frequent chemotherapy courses).

-To prevent the development of hematopoietic complications during the treatment period, Paclitaxel-jen should observe weekly changes in blood counts, and in the presence of indications, lower the infusion amount of the drug.
+To prevent the development of hematopoietic complications during treatment with Paclitaxel-gen, changes in blood counts should be monitored weekly and, if indicated, the infused amount of the drug should be reduced.

-In order to prevent hypersensitive reactions, premedication is always performed first.
-This allows to reduce to 3% the severity of such reactions.
+To prevent hypersensitivity reactions, premedication is always administered first.
+This allows the severity of such reactions to be reduced to 3%.

-Initial signs of hypersensitivity in the form of dyspnea, hypertension, and chest pain arise at the very beginning of infusion (in the third to tenth minute).
-If measures to prevent allergies are taken in a timely manner, then there is no need to stop the infusion introduction.
+Initial signs of hypersensitivity in the form of shortness of breath, hypertension, chest pain occur at the very beginning of the infusion (in the third to tenth minute).
+If measures to prevent allergies are taken in a timely manner, there is no need to stop the infusion.

-In 3% of patients, bradycardia may occur, and a 22% drop in blood pressure.
-Such cases are not an excuse for additional treatment or stopping the infusion.
+Bradycardia may occur in 3% of patients, and a decrease in blood pressure may occur in 22%.
+Such cases are not a reason for additional treatment or stopping the infusion.

-To prevent possible disorders, an electrocardiogram must be prescribed prior to infusion and throughout the chemotherapy course.
+To prevent possible disorders, an electrocardiogram is mandatory before the infusion and throughout the entire chemotherapy course.

-Paclitaxel-jen is neurotoxic and can provoke the development of transient peripheral sensory neuropathies.
+Paclitaxel-gen is neurotoxic and may cause transient peripheral sensory neuropathies.

-Alopecia is typical of almost all patients undergoing treatment with Paclitaxel-jen.
+Hair loss is common in almost all patients undergoing treatment with Paclitaxel-gen.

-In addition, during the chemotherapy of Paclitaxel-jen, indications of dyspepsia, stomatitis, changes in hepatic transaminase activity and an increase in the amount of bilirubin may occur.
+In addition, during chemotherapy with Paclitaxel-gen, signs of dyspepsia, stomatitis, changes in the activity of liver transaminases and an increase in the amount of bilirubin may occur.

 Overdose